Berlin is the arts and culture centre of Europe. Writers, artists, and performers from the…

 Just like with so much Korean literature and Korean cinema, tattoo artists in Korea are pushing the tattoo industry in exciting new directions.
 Korean tattoo artists are thinking outside the constraints of traditional tattooing to bring us work that is wholly new and dynamic.

 Before we dive into the best tattoo artists in Korea, here’s a quick history lesson.

-History of Tattoos in Korea
+History of Tattoos in South Korea

-Korea has had a turbulent history with its tattoo culture, similar to the views amongst the older generation in the West, tattoos have been associated with crime and general ‘untrustworthy types’.
+Korea has had a turbulent history with its tattoo culture.
+Similar to the views amongst the older generation in the West and attitudes which persist in Japan, tattoos have been associated with crime and general ‘untrustworthy types’.

-The history of tattoos in Korea actually goes back to the 4th century when fishermen would get tattoos to ward off evil spirits but during the 19th century, things took a more negative turn when criminals were branded with tattoos.
+The history of tattoos in Korea actually goes back to the 4th century when fishermen would get tattoos to ward off evil spirits.
+During the 19th century, however, things took a more negative turn when criminals were branded with tattoos.

 Additionally, there’s the issue that it goes against traditional Confucian values, which is similar to the religious argument in other countries, that you shouldn’t change the body your parents (or God) gave you.

-Thankfully, tattoos are very quickly becoming de-stigmatized in Korea (compared to neighboring countries) and it’s not unusual to see young people on the subway with tattoos these days.
+Thankfully, tattoos are very quickly becoming de-stigmatised in Korea (compared to how they’re seen in neighbouring countries) and it’s not unusual to see young people on the Seoul subway with tattoos these days.

 10 Incredible Tattoo Artists in South Korea